 When a disease recurs after a period of remission or recovery, the recurrence is known as a relapse.
 Addiction is a chronic condition, and individuals who have overcome a substance addiction face an ongoing risk of relapse.
 Rehab programs and aftercare services place a strong emphasis on relapse prevention to reduce this risk.
-A one-time lapse doesn’t always lead to a full relapse: The return to addictive behavior develops over time.
+A one-time lapse doesn’t always lead to a full relapse: the return to addictive behavior develops over time.
 A major part of relapse prevention involves learning how to recognize the triggers that could lead to substance use and handle these temptations.
-The relapse prevention skills developed in the addiction programs provided at Indianapolis Drug Treatment Centers can help patients maintain their recovery efforts long after they leave rehab.
-Call us today at (317) 682-1670 for more information about our treatment services.
+The relapse prevention skills developed in addiction programs can help patients maintain their recovery efforts long after they leave rehab.
+Call Indianapolis Drug Treatment Centers today at (317) 682-1670 for more information about relapse prevention services.

 Recognizing the three stages of the relapse process is a key aspect of relapse prevention.
 Recovering individuals who catch themselves displaying some of the signs of relapse can take action and halt the process before they reach the point where they resume substance use.